lukasmartinelli/hwk/README.md

 The Haskell expression passed to `hwk` can only receive one parameter.
 In the example above `negative` is a partially applied function.

+## What `hwk` do?

+- `hwk` will parse the expression a Haskell AST, generate code and compile it on the fly into a executable binary.
+- `hwk` will try to lookup functions in the passed environment variables.
+- `hwk` will try to figure out the types needed for your functions to work with the input.

 ## What happens under the Hood?